yuvaldori/gigaspaces-wiki-jekyll/xap100/cpp-processing-unit.markdown

 Deploying your c++ processing unit requires 2 steps:

 1. Placing the processing unit declaration at the deployment folder.
-The default deployment folder located at <GigaSpaces Root>\deploy folder.
+The default deployment folder located at <XAP Root>\deploy folder.
 You can change this using the gsm settings.

 2. Placing the processing unit libraries at the native libraries folder.
-The default location for these located at <GigaSpaces Root>\lib\ServiceGrid\native.
-You can change this using the <GigaSpaces Root>\bin\setenv.bat/sh script.
+The default location for these located at <XAP Root>\lib\ServiceGrid\native.
+You can change this using the <XAP Root>\bin\setenv.bat/sh script.

 Here is how your processing unit deployed folder should look like:

 {% highlight xml %}
-<GigaSpaces Root>deploy\cppPUexample
+<XAP Root>deploy\cppPUexample

 - META-INF
        spring <-- Here you should place your processing unit declaration - called pu.xml